The best of Ushuaia: 4-day itinerary for spring and fall

 Tierra del Fuego National Park

-Our second day of activities was dedicated to exploring Tierra del Fuego National Park, a must-visit destination for anyone traveling to Ushuaia.
+We spent our second day in Ushuaia exploring Tierra del Fuego National Park, a must-see for anyone visiting the region.

-After all, this is where the Pan-American Highway ends — in Lapataia Bay — along the Argentine Route No. 3.
-You could theoretically drive here all the way from Prudhoe Bay on Alaska's Arctic Ocean coast (barring a small gap between Panama and Colombia).
-From this point onward, travel continues only by boat.
-Ushuaia is about 1,000 km from the Antarctic continent.
+After all, this is where the Pan-American Highway comes to an end, at Lapataia Bay, along Argentina’s Route 3.
+It’s possible to drive here from Prudhoe Bay on Alaska‘s Arctic coast, aside from the small gap between Panama and Colombia.
+From here onward, the only way to continue south is by boat.
+Ushuaia is about 1,000 km from Antarctica.

-The entrance fee to the park for foreign visitors is ARS $40.000.
-You can explore it independently, as we did, or join a guided tour that may include a ride on the end of the world train.
+The entrance fee for foreign visitors is ARS $40.000.
+You can explore the park independently, as we did, or join a guided tour that may also include a ride on the End of the World Train.

 .